 It's great when I hear people talk about our passion because I firmly believe that people do their best work when they love what they do.

-'This “passion gap” is important because passionate workers are committed to continually achieving higher levels of performance', the report explains.
-'In today’s rapidly changing business environment, companies need passionate workers because such workers can drive extreme and sustained performance improvement.'
+"In today’s rapidly changing business environment, companies need passionate workers because such workers can drive extreme and sustained performance improvement."

 The ability to access individuals enthusiastic about all areas of sales and marketing is one of the best reasons for working with an inbound marketing agency in the first place.
 In our field, success typically translates into improved campaign performance and revenue.
 Business growth isn't far behind.

-As I explored this thought process, I found myself asking: while our passion gets noticed, how exactly does it make us work better?
+As I explored this thought process, I found myself asking: while our passion gets noticed, how exactly does it help us to deliver better inbound marketing strategies?

 From an inward look at the award-winning company we've built here to the ways our team's passion drives our clients' success, here are four examples of what I found.

 I want to start by telling you about my passion.
 My passion is helping others to achieve their goals.
 I know that sounds cheesy, but I really mean it.

 I'm involved with the Prince’s Trust (Prince Charles’ charity that helps young people get into jobs, training, or education).
 Working as a business mentor, I see first-hand the difference this support has made to the people who benefit from it.

 This passion extends directly to our customers.
 In fact, helping others achieve their goals is one of the main reasons for founding BabelQuest with Eric.
 Our passion is to help businesses grow and communicate more effectively.